Notable Historic Events

 Lincoln names William Seward as Secretary of State.
 While Seward is serving under

 Alaska, which at the time was thought to be foolish

-and the purchase labeled "Seward's Folly."
+and the purchase labeled Seward's Folly.

 1901...Oil is discovered in America.
+An

 oil derrick on Spindletop Hill, near Beaumont,

-1,000 feet down.
+Texas, discovers oil at 100 feet.
 The resulting geyser takes nine days to cap.
 This

 discovery, though not the first discovery of oil in America, fueled the start of the American oil industry.
 Oil